 A child can survive outside the womb starting at around 24 weeks.
 91% of abortions occur before 13 weeks.
 Only 1.3% occur after 21 weeks, which means that barely any fetuses capable of living outside the womb at 24 weeks are ever aborted, most of which are because the child has a low chance of survival or a continued pregnancy would endanger the mother’s life.
 Women have every right to put their child up for adoption so why can’t they do so with the one in their womb, which would, of course, require separating it from its mother?
 I know this sounds harsh and honestly, it should be a private matter, but since conservatives are making women’s choices, public domain by deeming embryos and fetuses as alive as born babies, they should have to explain why such a child can’t be put up for adoption.

-The “After-Birth-Abortion/Infanticide” scenario that conservatives headline their efforts against women’s rights with likely never happens to healthy babies.
+The “After-Birth-Abortion/Infanticide” scenario that conservatives keep using to headline their efforts against women’s rights likely never happens to healthy babies.
 A vote to require a pregnant woman to carry out such a pregnancy should obligate the voter to pay for her healthcare and register them to adopt and financially support the resulting child.
 I’d love to see how many pro-forced-gestation advocates would continue to support these overtures on women’s rights if they were responsible for the life they supposedly saved.

 Women forced to carry out pregnancies should demand the same State stopping them from terminating that pregnancy take responsibility for it, which would include removing it from her possession.
 States with anti-abortion laws can pay to have the embryos transferred to pro-forced-gestation women willing to care for them.
 Obstetricians and gynecologists can start offering embryonic reassignment services rather than abortions.
 Pro-forced-gestation advocates will oppose it and would eventually be forced to argue why something that can’t survive outside the womb is as alive as a baby that can.